SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 **Project Settings -> Platforms -> HTML5 -> Emscripten -> IndexedDB storage**

-IndexedDB support is enabled by default for new projects in this fork.
+IndexedDB storage is disabled by default.

-When IndexedDB support is enabled, the downloaded data files will be "cached" in the user's IndexedDB, which is a database managed by the user's browser.
+If you enable IndexedDB support, the downloaded data files will be "cached" in the user's IndexedDB, which is a database managed by the user's browser.
 When the user visits your site again, the data will instead be obtained from their IndexedDB.
 This can be particularly useful for projects that the user will regularly visit/use.

-However, if you feel your project will only be visited as a one-off, or you are happy for the download to be done every time, you can disable IndexedDB support and the user's browser will not be asked to cache the data.
+However, if you feel your project will only be visited as a one-off, or you are happy for the download to be done every time, you can keep IndexedDB support disabled and the user's browser will not be asked to cache the data.

 ### Asset compression on or off